pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 > **Note:**
 >
 > TiDB server's TLS is compatible with the MySQL protocol.
-When the certificates contents are changed, the administrator needs to manually execute the SQL statement `alter instance reload tls` to refresh the contents.
+When the certificate content is changed, the administrator needs to manually execute the SQL statement `alter instance reload tls` to refresh the content.

 ## Step 2: Deploy the TiDB cluster